xianlinbox/daily_practise/aws-solution-architect/design_multi_account_environment.md

 - Use the management account solely for managing the organization.
 - Do not deploy workloads or applications in the management account.
 - Set up strong security controls, such as enabling MFA and monitoring activity via AWS CloudTrail.
+- The one worklod should stay in management account is enable AWS CloudTrail and keep relevant CloudTrail trails and logs in the management account.

 ## Goverance & Compliance